Bad Ems is renowned as a spa town with hot springs.

 Bad Ems is located on the river Lahn

-along the hills and cliffs of the west bank of the Rhine River.
+of the west bank of the Rhine River.

 The town id part of the German State